TheMegamind/sync-holes/sync-holes/README.md

 ## Overview

-`sync-holes.sh` is designed to synchronize the configuration settings of two Pi-hole 6 instances using the Pi-hole REST API.
-It supports seamless transfer of settings from a primary instance (`pi1`) to a secondary instance (`pi2`).
+`sync-holes.sh` is designed to synchronize the configuration settings of two or more Pi-hole 6 instances using the Pi-hole REST API.
+It supports seamless transfer of settings from a primary instance (`pi1`) to any user-defined secondary instances.

 **Features**:
 - Synchronization of Pi-hole settings (using API /teleporter method).
 - Environment-based configuration, including optional parameters.
-- Session management re-authenticates only when needed, so as to not create concurrent sessions.
+- Intelligent session management re-authenticates only when needed, so as to not create concurrent sessions.
 - Configurable SSL support to simplify use with self-signed certificates
 - Command-line options to control console output
 - Detailed logging with configurable size and rotation, and optional masking of sensitive data
+- **Pending**
+    - Ability to chose import options via command-line
-- Docker compatible (in pre-Beta testing)
+    - Optional Docker Installation

 ## Prerequisites